thalamicseg/thomas_new/README.md

 - python THOMAS_v0.py -h
 - Example: python THOMAS_v0.py -p 4 --tempdir ants image.nii.gz ./ ALL
 	- tempdir is often useful in case something goes wrong, you can resume from previous attempts.
+- swapdimlike.py - reorients an image to match the orientation of another
+- form_multiatlas.py - combines many independent labels together into a single atlas